llvm/llvm-project/llvm/docs/LangRef.rst

 LLVM Implementation:
 """"""""""""""""""""

-LLVM implements all ISO C flavors as listed in this table.
+LLVM implements all ISO C flavors as listed in this table, except in the default floating-point environment exceptions are ignored.
+The constrained versions of the intrinsics respect the exception behavior.
-Only basic intrinsics list here.
-The constrained version ones may have different behaivor on exception.

 .. list-table::
    :header-rows: 1